RaphaelIT7/gmod-holylib/README.md

 This module adds a new library called `stringtable`, which will contain all functions to handle stringtables,
 and it will a hook for when the stringtables are created, since they are created while Lua was already loaded.

+> [!NOTE]
-NOTE: For now, all functions below are just a bind to their C++ versions -> [INetworkStringTable](https://github.com/RaphaelIT7/obsolete-source-engine/blob/gmod/public/networkstringtabledefs.h#L32)
+> For now, all functions below are just a bind to their C++ versions -> [INetworkStringTable](https://github.com/RaphaelIT7/obsolete-source-engine/blob/gmod/public/networkstringtabledefs.h#L32)

 ### Functions